 • Applicable applicable copyright laws.
 Applicable laws; • applicable state of Ohio and federal laws and rules. rules; • Policy 11210 “Responsible Use of University Computing Resources,” (where appropriate). online content accessibility standards.
 The where appropriate; and • Policy 12020 regarding use of university University symbols (i.e., Wright State word mark, and Wright State logo) and related information should adhere to Policy 12020. and branding, where appropriate.

 G. Non-Compliance and Risk Mitigation If digital content or services are determined to violate this policy, the University will make reasonable efforts to notify the content owner/editor and work toward correction within an appropriate timeframe.
 When necessary to protect access to University programs and services or reduce risk of harm, the Digital Accessibility Coordinator is authorized to facilitate removal, disabling, or restriction of non-compliant digital content hosted on University-controlled services, in coordination with relevant offices and consistent with University procedures.

+The University will ordinarily seek to resolve non-compliance through notice, consultation, support, and reasonable opportunity to correct prior to escalation, unless immediate action is necessary to protect access to University programs, services, or activities.
+Failure to remediate identified accessibility issues within the specified timeframe, or repeated instances of non-compliance, may result in escalation to appropriate supervisory or administrative channels.
+Such escalation may lead to corrective actions in accordnace with applicable University policies, procedures, and collective bargaining agreements, which may include disciplinary measures up to and including termination of employment or revocation of system access, as appropriate.

 13620.5 Procedures for Creating and Posting Accessible Digital Content